schneiderandre/ASCFlatUIColor/README.md

 ```objective-c
 UIColor *color = [ASCFlatUIColor colorWithFlatUIColorType:ASCFlatUIColorTypeEmerald];
 ```
-The second approach is very handy if you want to use a color based on a type or return a random color at runtime.
+The second approach comes in handy if you want to use a color based on a type or return a random color at runtime.

+Unit tests should serve as an additional documentation.

 __Why it's not an UIColor Category?__